Description

 How many boxes do I need for a pair of semi-detached houses?

-A standard pair of two-storey semi-detached properties typically presents 120–150 m² of combined external wall area for insulation.
-At 6 plugs/m² in central zones and 8 plugs/m² at corners and edges, the total requirement generally lands between 750 and 1,000 fixings.
-Three to four 200-piece boxes (600–800 plugs) cover the central zones, with a fourth or fifth box providing corner-zone fixings and a working reserve for misdrilled holes.
-Ordering in round box quantities simplifies procurement and avoids mid-job shortages.
+A standard pair of two-storey semis typically presents 120–150 m² of combined external wall for insulation.
+At 6 plugs/m² in central zones and 8 plugs/m² at corners and edges, the total generally lands between 750 and 1,000 fixings.
+Three to four 200-piece boxes cover the central zones, with a fourth or fifth box providing corner-zone fixings and a working reserve for misdrilled holes, so ordering in round box quantities avoids mid-job shortages.

 How does the LTX 140 mm perform on cavity-wall semi-detached construction?

-Cavity-wall semis built between the 1930s and 1970s typically have a concrete-block inner leaf and a brick outer leaf, with only the outer leaf carrying the EWI fixings.
-The published 0.60 kN pull-out in solid clay brick is the working design value in this case, comfortably above wind-suction loads on a two-storey domestic elevation.
-For 1980s+ stock where the outer leaf may be calcium silicate hollow block, the 0.60 kN Ca-Si pull-out value applies — equally above standard design requirements.
+Cavity-wall semis built between the 1930s and 1970s typically have a concrete-block inner leaf and a brick outer leaf, with only the outer leaf carrying the EWI fixings, so the published 0.60 kN pull-out in solid clay brick is the working design value — comfortably above wind-suction loads on a two-storey elevation.
+For 1980s-onward stock where the outer leaf may be calcium silicate hollow block, the 0.60 kN Ca-Si value applies, equally above standard design requirements.

 Can the 140 mm plug handle 100 mm boards on retrofit walls with existing plaster?

-Yes — with immersed mounting using an EPS hole cutter, the 140 mm plug accommodates 100 mm boards on retrofit substrates carrying up to 20 mm of existing plaster.
-Surface mounting on the same substrate supports boards up to 80 mm.
-For retrofit walls with thicker existing render or multiple plaster layers, select the LTX 160 mm to maintain the full 30 mm anchorage depth in the structural masonry beneath.
+Yes — with immersed mounting using an EPS hole cutter, the 140 mm plug accommodates 100 mm boards on retrofit substrates carrying up to 20 mm of existing plaster, while surface mounting on the same substrate supports boards up to 80 mm.
+For retrofit walls with thicker existing render or multiple plaster layers, select the LTX 160 mm to maintain the full 30 mm anchorage into the structural masonry beneath.

 What pull-out resistance does the LTX 140 mm achieve across substrates?

-Characteristic pull-out under ETA-16/0509 is 0.75 kN in concrete C20/25, 0.60 kN in solid clay brick, and 0.60 kN in calcium silicate hollow block.
-For domestic EPS systems on typical UK semi-detached substrates these values comfortably exceed wind-suction design loads.
-Metal-pin fixings deliver higher headroom for dense mineral wool at height, with the trade-off of measurable point thermal bridging at each fixing — typically χ of 0.002–0.004 W/K versus 0.001 W/K for the LTX.
+Characteristic pull-out under ETA-16/0509 is 0.75 kN in concrete C20/25, 0.60 kN in solid clay brick, and 0.60 kN in calcium silicate hollow block, which comfortably exceeds wind-suction design loads for domestic EPS systems on typical UK semi-detached substrates.
+Metal-pin fixings deliver higher headroom for dense mineral wool at height, with the trade-off of measurable point thermal bridging at each fixing — typically χ of 0.002–0.004 W/K against 0.001 W/K for the LTX.

 Can the 140 mm plug handle thicker boards with immersed mounting?

-Yes — countersinking the board face with an EPS hole cutter before drilling extends the surface-mounted board capacity from 100 mm to 120 mm on new-build substrates and from 80 mm to 100 mm on retrofit walls with existing plaster.
-Immersed mounting also drops the point thermal transmittance to 0.000 W/K, so the technique delivers both a thickness gain and a thermal performance improvement in the same step.
+Yes — countersinking the board face before drilling extends surface-mounted board capacity from 100 mm to 120 mm on new-build substrates and from 80 mm to 100 mm on retrofit walls with existing plaster.
+Immersed mounting also drops point thermal transmittance to 0.000 W/K, so the technique delivers both a thickness gain and a thermal improvement in the same step.

 How should LTX plugs be stored on site?

 Keep the 200-piece boxes in a dry store at normal site temperatures.
 The polyethylene body and polyamide pin remain stable across the −20 °C to +60 °C range typical of UK conditions and are unaffected by humidity.
-Avoid prolonged direct sun on stripped pallets, since UV degrades unprotected thermoplastics over multi-year exposure — a storage discipline issue, not a short-term concern.
+Avoid prolonged direct sun on stripped pallets, since UV degrades unprotected thermoplastics over multi-year exposure — a storage discipline point rather than a short-term concern.

 Does the LTX range support sustainability or PAS 2035 reporting?

-Both the polyethylene body and polyamide pin are recyclable thermoplastics that enter standard plastics recovery streams.
-The cardboard 200-piece packaging is fully recyclable through paper and card collection.
-For projects reporting embodied carbon — typical of PAS 2035 retrofit work and Warm Homes programme installations — the all-plastic LTX range also carries lower upfront carbon than steel-pin alternatives, supporting reduced material-impact specifications across the building envelope.
+Both the polyethylene body and polyamide pin are recyclable thermoplastics that enter standard plastics recovery streams, and the cardboard packaging recycles through paper and card collection.
+For projects reporting embodied carbon — typical of PAS 2035 retrofit and Warm Homes programme work — the all-plastic range carries lower upfront carbon than steel-pin alternatives, supporting reduced material-impact specifications.
+Renders World holds the full LTX range in matched lengths for straightforward specification and reordering.